-With the advent of the COVID-19 virus, South African consumers are much more reliant on online shopping.
-However, consumers enter into theses relationships without knowing much about their rights on these online platforms.
-This article aims to set out the legislation applicable to consumers making use of local and international online shopping platforms.
+South African consumers have become much more reliant on online shopping.
+However, consumers enter into these relationships without knowing much about their rights on these online platforms.
+This article aims to set out the legislation applicable to consumers using local and international online shopping platforms.

 The legislation regulating online purchases is that of the Consumer Protection Act (CPA), the Electronic Communications and Transmissions Act (ECTA) as well as the Protection of Personal Information Act (POPIA).
 Each Act regulates a different aspect of the consumer relationship entered into via online platforms.
 These Acts are intended to protect all consumers within South African law.

-Chapter 7 of ECTA allows for the provisions of ECTA to work hand in hand with that of the CPA to protect the consumer.
-The provisions of chapter 7 of ECTA allow for many protections which consumers ordinarily have under the CPA.
-These include a cooling-off period, the regulation of information which must be provided by the supplier to the consumer, as well as the option for a consumer to lodge a complaint against a non-compliant supplier with the Consumer Affairs Committee.
+Chapter 7 of ECTA allows for the provisions of ECTA to work hand in hand with the CPA to protect the consumer.
+The provisions of Chapter 7 of ECTA allow for many protections which consumers ordinarily have under the CPA.
+These include a cooling-off period, the regulation of information which must be provided by the supplier to the consumer, and the option for a consumer to lodge a complaint against a non-compliant supplier with the Consumer Affairs Committee.

-Section 47 of ECTA holds that the protections provided to consumers by this legislation applies irrespective of the jurisdiction applicable in the terms and conditions consented to by consumers when entering into these relationships.
+Section 47 of ECTA holds that the protections provided to consumers by this legislation apply irrespective of the jurisdiction applicable in the terms and conditions consented to by consumers when entering into these relationships.
 Hence, if the consumer submitted to a jurisdiction other than that of South African law, the protections afforded by South African legislation would still be applicable.
-Section 48 of ECTA explicitly states that any provision which excludes the rights provided for in chapter 7 of ECTA are null and void.
-This is a safeguard against suppliers who may attempt to contract out of the law to the detriment of the consumer.
+Section 48 of ECTA explicitly states that any provision which excludes the rights provided for in Chapter 7 of ECTA is null and void.
+This is a safeguard against suppliers who may attempt to contract out of the law to the consumer’s detriment.
 Should a consumer be under the misconception that they are not afforded the protections of South African law due to their consent to an alternative jurisdiction, they will be pleased to know that ECTA has made it possible for them to rely on the protections afforded to them by South African law.

-Should you have any queries or concerns relating to your online purchases feel free to contact BBP Law Attorneys where we will gladly assist you.
+Should you have any queries or concerns about your online purchases, feel free to contact us at BBP Law Attorneys, who will gladly assist you.